TanyaTanya2601/Churn-Retention-Intervention-A-B-Test/README.md

 Loads the real Kaggle customer data and renames columns to consistent, readable names used throughout the rest of the notebook.

 2. Build the churn-propensity model

-Primary model: logistic regression, chosen for interpretability — the goal is to understand why the model flags someone as high-risk, not just trust an opaque score
+Primary model: logistic regression, chosen for interpretability — the goal is to understand why the model flags someone as high-risk, not just trust an opaque score.
-Comparison model: XGBoost, fit to check whether nonlinear structure meaningfully outperforms the simpler model
+Comparison model: XGBoost, fit to check whether nonlinear structure meaningfully outperforms the simpler model.
-Evaluation: AUC on a stratified train/test split, a leakage check confirming no feature encodes post-churn information, and a calibration curve confirming predicted probabilities are trustworthy (not just correctly ranked)
+Evaluation: AUC on a stratified train/test split, a leakage check confirming no feature encodes post-churn information, and a calibration curve confirming predicted probabilities are trustworthy (not just correctly ranked).

-3. Define the high-risk target segment
+4. Define the high-risk target segment

 The model is refit on the full customer base and used to score everyone.
 The top 20% by predicted churn risk becomes the target segment for the retention offer — concentrating spend on the customers most likely to need it, rather than a blanket promotion to the entire customer base.

-4. Simulate the randomized experiment
+5. Simulate the randomized experiment

 Within the high-risk segment only, customers are randomly split 50/50 into treatment (receives the retention offer) and control.
 A pre-period balance check confirms the two groups are statistically comparable before the "intervention."
 The offer's simulated effect is then applied on top of each customer's baseline churn score.

-5. Analyze the results
+6. Analyze the results

 Primary metric: retention rate, tested with a two-proportion z-test Robustness check: a regression-adjusted estimate (logistic regression with a treatment indicator plus covariates) to confirm the result holds up
 Guardrail metric: cost per incrementally retained customer, and the program's overall net value — because a statistically significant lift doesn't automatically mean the program was worth running
 Power check: a retrospective check confirming the segment was large enough to reliably detect an effect of this size Segment cuts: the effect broken out by customer tenure band, to check whether it holds broadly or is concentrated in one group
-6. Recommendation

 ## The notebook closes with a short decision-memo summary — hypothesis, design, result, and an honest list of limitations and next steps.